pingcap/docs/migrate-from-mysql-dumpling-files.md

     password = ""
     ```

-3. Add the necessary parameters of TiDB-backend.
-This document uses TiDB-backend mode.
-Here, it can also be set to "local" or "importer" according to actual application scenarios.
+3. Add the necessary parameter for the backend.
+This document uses the TiDB-backend mode.
+Here, "backend" can also be set to "local" or "importer" according to your actual application scenario.
 For details, refer to [Backend Mode](/tidb-lightning/tidb-lightning-backends.md).

     ```
     [tikv-importer]
     backend = "tidb"
     ```

-4. Add necessary parameters for importing TiDB cluster.
+4. Add necessary parameters for importing the TiDB cluster.

     ```
     [tidb]